brucemack/brucemack.github.io/ampersand/index.md

 in the audio stream to create a click, pop, or other audible artifact.

 The original VOTER design employs a clever solution to solve the audio stream synchronization problem: a GPS-derived clock.
-This can be acheived using an inexpensive GPS/GNSS module.
+This can be achieved using an inexpensive GPS/GNSS module.

-Given multiple audio streams collected form multiple receivers across a voting network, the job of reconciling and choosing the "winning" stream happens inside of the central VOTER server.
+Given multiple audio streams collected from multiple receivers across a voting network, the job of reconciling and choosing the "winning" stream happens inside of the central VOTER server.
 One of the best things about GPS synchronization of the audio streams is that the server's job becomes very